richardloxley/smart_meter_to_emoncms/README.md

 If it doesn't yet exist it will be created by the script.
 If you want to import historical data it's best to let it be created by the script, as the script will only import data later than the most recent reading (if any) in EmonCMS.

+### MPAN ###

+The MPAN (or MPRN) of any of your meters.
+Optional.
+Used only when displaying an error message suggesting that you re-authenticate you n3rgy account so you don't need to look it up again!

 ### MAC_ADDRESS ###

 The MAC address or ID number of your IHD (In Home Display), which is used to authenticate with n3rgy - the same as you used when you signed up to n3rgy.